 - Keep up with pop culture

-The low brow stuff is just as important as the high brow.
-If you want to write well in your native language and really know your market, you need to know what’s going on culturally and keep up emerging cultural references.
+The low-brow stuff is just as important as the high-brow.
+If you want to write well in your native language and really know your market, you need to know what’s going on culturally and keep up with emerging cultural references.

 Don’t be ashamed about indulging in a bit of Love Island or the latest Netflix series everyone’s talking about.
 If anyone asks, call it market research.

-When you’ve run out of podcasts to listen to, there’s nothing better than a 15-hour audiobook (Becoming by Michelle Obama – couldn’t recommend it more highly) to get stuck into.
+When you’ve run out of podcasts to listen to, there’s nothing better than a 15-hour audiobook to get stuck into.

 Use your words.
 Write something down every day, or every week.
 Make sure you still know how to use a pen, what with all that screen time.
 Express yourself.
 Get creative.
 Write a poem.

 - Ring your friends

 Face Time your best friend from school.
 Ring your friend from university.

 Maintaining your native language is a very small part of why you should be making an effort with all the people who are special to you back home, but if you need a push to be better about keeping in touch, consider this it.

 - Go home